USEPA/CompTox-PFASHalfLife/README.md

 All analyses were performed using the freely available R statistical software platform (v4.3.0)

-An R-markdown file allowing the application of the model to novel chemicals and species
+Use CurrentScripts/PFAS_QSAR_MakePredictions_060622.R to make predictions for novel chemicals and species

 Dataset assembly is described in detail in the Supplemental Information (S1.1).